structurizr/structurizr.github.io/dsl/02-tutorial.md

 ---
 layout: default
 title: Tutorial
-parent: Structurizr DSL
+parent: DSL
 nav_order: 2
 permalink: /dsl/tutorial
 ---

 # Tutorial

 This tutorial provides a good starting point for learning how to use the Structurizr DSL.
-It will use the [Structurizr DSL demo page](https://structurizr.com/dsl) and doesn't require any special tooling to be installed.
+It will use the [Structurizr playground](https://playground.structurizr.com) and doesn't require any special tooling to be installed.

 ## 1. System context